 The cave has been resurveyed, coordinated by Pete Smith.
 In November, 2009, 250m was surveyed with some "new" passage where oxbows were surveyed.
-The latest version of the survey was completed after the summer, 2018.
+The latest version of the survey was completed after Easter, 2022.

 Spider and bug collecting was carried out during the Easter 2014 expedition and several specimens were collected in July of a possible new species identified from Easter.
 This small spider spins a horizontal web and appears to prefer small alcoves.
 In Risco, this species has been spotted along the streamway from around the Galería del Bote onwards upstream as far as the Arco Gallery entrance mud slope.
 In July 2014, around 30 individuals were counted with about 10 clustered around the Tonto stream junction.
 (The Galería del Bote was surveyed in August 2018; batch 18-02)